MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 root@ubuntu:/#
 ```

-From a separate shell on your Jetson, run the command:
+From a separate shell on your VM, run the command:
 ```
 docker ps
 ```